 As much as we are all thinking about the preparation for coaches and athletes this weekend, for many this could be the first big regatta for parents attending in support and as many stalwarts in the spectating world would say... easier said than done!
-We spoke to some parents who have been there and done that at more regattas to count about their best tips for surviving the busy weekend ahead.
+We spoke to some parents who have been-there-done-that at more regattas than we count about their best tips for surviving the busy weekend ahead.

 If you can't be there in person, check out the YouTube livestream here.